Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

-Comparing Level-1 or Linear versus the Constant model in both, the ER and CP network, we see that a lot of bailout capital can be saved by allowing for scenario dependent allocations as opposed to committing to a constant capital allocation.
-The difference between XPENN, PENN or GNN on one side and the Linear or Level-1 models on the other side shows, how much bailout capital can be saved by choosing an approach that can process the liability matrix effectively.
-The results of FNN and FNN(L) clearly show that these approaches are not applicable to networks with stochastic liability matrix.
+Comparing Level-1 or Linear with the Constant model in both, the ER and CP network, we observe that a significant amount of bailout capital can be saved by allowing for scenario-dependent allocations, as opposed to committing to a constant capital allocation.
+The difference between XPENN, PENN or GNN on the one hand, and Linear or Level-1 model, on the other, illustrates how much bailout capital can be saved by using an approach that processes the liability matrix effectively.
+The results of FNN and FNN(L) clearly show that these approaches are not applicable to networks with stochastic liability matrices.

-Finally in the CPf network (Table \ref{tab:my_label33}) we see that XPENN, GNN and PENN provide the best result but also FNN, FNN(L) and even Constant work well and outperform Linear, Level-1, Default and Uniform.
-The results underline again that in the case of a fixed network structure it is not necessary to utilise models that process the liability matrix effectively.
-Since the effect is always the same it can also be learned implicitly without being given as input to the model.
-It is interesting that XPENN, GNN and PENN still provide the best result.
-Apparently it does not harm their performance to receive the liability matrix as input anyway.
-One explanation why GNN, PENN and XPENN appear to be slightly stronger than FNN and FNN(L) might be that they obtain good bailout quicker than FNN(L) and FNN which makes them more suitable to the training procedure that alternates between updating the bailout capital and learning how to allocate it.
-This explanation is partially backed by the observation in the toy experiment, where GNN and XPENN reached good bailout much quicker than the FNN(L).
+Finally, in the CPf network (Table \ref{tab:my_label33}), we see that XPENN, GNN and PENN provide the best results, but also FNN, FNN(L), and even -- although with some gap -- Constant, work well and outperform Linear, Level-1, Default, and Uniform models.
+These results underline again that, in the case of a fixed network structure, it is not necessary to utilise models that process the liability matrix effectively.
+Since the effect is always the same, it can be learned implicitly without being given as input to the model.
+It is interesting that XPENN, GNN, and PENN still provide the best results.
+Apparently, it does not harm their performance to receive structural information as input, despite it being constant.
+One explanation why GNN, PENN, and XPENN appear to be slightly stronger than FNN and FNN(L) might be that they obtain good bailout more quickly than FNN(L) and FNN, which makes them more suitable for the training procedure that alternates between updating the bailout capital and learning how to allocate it.
+This explanation is supported by the observation in the first experiment (Section \ref{section:exp_1}), where GNN and XPENN reached good bailout much more quickly than FNN(L).

-The small difference between Constant bailout and the best models in the CPf network suggests, that in networks with fixed liability matrix the benefit of stochastic allocations is smaller that in stochastic networks.
-This makes sense since it seems easier to predict whether an institution will need capital or not if there is no uncertainty about its connections from and to other institutions in the network.
+The difference between Constant bailout and the best models in the CPf network suggests that, in networks with fixed liability matrices, the benefit of stochastic allocations is smaller than in stochastic networks.
+This makes sense, since it seems easier to predict whether an institution will need capital or not if there is no uncertainty about its connections from and to other institutions in the network.